alex1988m/go-errors/README.md

 2. **Listing 2**: Demonstrates handling a dynamic error that is not matched.
 3. **Listing 3**: Demonstrates handling a static error that is matched using a top-level variable.
 4. **Listing 4**: Demonstrates handling a dynamic error that is matched using a custom error type.
+5. **Listing 5**: Demonstrates handling wrapped errors, showing the propagation of errors up the call stack.

 ## Error Handling Guidance